What We Do ~ GFWC Club Manual and More

 - Violence Against Native American Women

 As part of the GFWC Signature Program: Domestic and Sexual Violence Awareness and Prevention, the GFWC Success For Survivors Scholarship was created in 2012 to lend a helping hand to those impacted by intimate partner violence who are pursuing higher education.
 The scholarship aims to provide survivors with a means to achieve both financial and personal independence.
+Since its inception, GFWC has awarded more than $97,500 in scholarship funds.

-►►►Click here for details about the 2023 scholarship.
-Deadline is February 10, 2023.
+Click here for the application ~ Deadline is February 10, 2025.

-►►►Click here for details about the 2023 scholarship.
-Deadline is February 10, 2023.
+Click here for the application ~ Deadline is February 10, 2025.

 GFWC Juniors’ Special Program: Advocates for Children

 GFWC Juniors’ Special Program: Advocates for Children is designed to encourage all Woman’s, Junior Woman’s, Juniorette, and International Affiliate Clubs to make a difference in the life of a child by being an advocate.
 The program was envisioned as a way for clubwomen to provide a voice for children and to teach and encourage parents and other caregivers to advocate for children at the grassroots level.
-The definition of child advocacy is “support for children who are in a vulnerable position in society or in a vulnerable situation.”
-We aim to honor our roots and be a voice for children.

 Clubwomen can be an advocate by working to: